androb/deliverables/interviewplaybook/examples/infra-engineer/infra-engineer-final.md

 ### Lead Question

 **&ldquo;Can you describe a complex problem you solved in your previous role, and how you approached debugging it?&rdquo;** Look for a methodical approach to problem-solving.
 Ask about the tools and techniques used for debugging.
 Inquire about the outcome and any lessons learned.

 &nbsp;

 &nbsp;

-_Look for analytical thinking and a systematic approach to problem-solving.
-Assess the candidate's ability to use debugging tools effectively._
+_Assess the candidate's analytical thinking and systematic approach to problem-solving.
+Evaluate their ability to use debugging tools effectively._

 ### Situational Scenario

 **&ldquo;You notice an unusual spike in server errors during peak usage times.
 How would you go about identifying and resolving the issue?&rdquo;**